Cadel Evans

 Cadel Lee Evans (/kəˈdɛl/; born 14 February 1977) is an Australian former professional racing cyclist who competed professionally in both mountain biking and road bicycle racing.
-A four-time Olympian, Evans is one of three non-Europeans – along with Greg LeMond and Egan Bernal – to have won the Tour de France, winning the race in 2011.
+A four-time Olympian, Evans is one of three non-Europeans – along with Greg LeMond, and Egan Bernal – to have won the Tour de France, winning the race in 2011.

 Early in his career, he was a champion mountain biker, winning the UCI Mountain Bike World Cup in 1998 and 1999 and placing seventh in the men's cross-country mountain bike race at the 2000 Summer Olympics in Sydney.
-Evans is a four-time Olympian.
+Evans has competed in four Olympics: in 1996 and 2000 (mountain bike), and in 2008 and 2012 (road bike).
 Evans turned to full-time road cycling in 2001, and gradually progressed through the ranks.
 He finished second in the Tour de France in 2007 and 2008.
 Both of these 2nd place finishes are in the top 10 of the closest Tours in history.
 He became the first Australian to win the UCI ProTour (2007) and the UCI Road World Championships in 2009.